briandrum/codes.forchagrin.com/_chapters/chapter-915-storm-sewers-culverts-and-roadside-ditches.md

 ## 915.99   Penalty

 Whoever violates any provision of this chapter is guilty of a misdemeanor of the third degree.
-Each day’s violation shall constitute a separate offense.
+Each day's violation shall constitute a separate offense.
 (Ord.
 2000-84.
 Passed 11-27-00.)